yournarrative/backend/README.md

 ### TODO:

-1. Read the FastAPI docs gg
+1. Read the FastAPI docs
    1. Check CORS accuracy
    2. Figure out right pattern for tests and write them
    3. Update security to check if updated activities belong to a user